 1. INTRODUCTION 3 1.1.
 Reasons for initiating the study programme 3 1.2.
-Evaluation of rationality of the study programme and alignment with the inst strategy for the development of study programmes 1.3.
-Comparison of the study programme with similar programmes at accredited education institutions in the Republic of Croatia and EU 5 2.
+Evaluation of rationality of the study programme and alignment with the institution strategy for the development of study programmes 1.3.
+Comparison of the study programme with similar programmes at accredited high er education institutions in the Republic of Croatia and EU 5 2.
 GENERAL INFORMATION 7 2.1.
 Name of the study programme 7 2.2.
 Provider and institution implementing the study programme 2.3.
 Type of the study programme 2.4.
 Duration of the study programme 2.5.
 Enrolment requirements 2.6.
 Competencies 2.7.
 Location and equipment 2.8.
-Use of e-learning system 2.9.
-Professional or academic title or degree awarded upon completion of the stu 3.
-DESCRIPTION OF THE STUDY PROGRAMME 3.1.
+Use of e-learning system 9 2.9.
+Professional or academic title or degree awarded upon completion of the study p programme 9 3.
+DESCRIPTION OF THE STUDY PROGRAMME 10 3.1.
 List of compulsory and elective courses and/or modules with the number of class hours required for their implementation and the number of ECTS credits 3.2.
 Course description 3.3.
-Structure and workflow of the study programme and student responsibilities 4.
+Structure and workflow of the study programme and student Responsibilities 4.
 CONDITIONS FOR CARRYING OUT THE STUDY PROGRAMME 4.1.
-Location for carrying out the study programme 4.2.
-Information on facilities and equipment for carrying out the study programm 4.3.
+Location for carrying out the study programme 197 4.2.
+Information on facilities and equipment for carrying out the study programme 4.3.
 Names of lecturers and number of associates 4.4.
-Methods for monitoring quality and performance of the study programme 201
+Methods for monitoring quality and performance of the study programme